burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Prevent users from accessing unnecessary tools
 * Do not require significant additional effort when using namespace functionality

-**Namespace disadvantages:**
+**Namespace Disadvantages**

 * Waste of time analyzing the assignment of objects (types, functions) to different namespaces
 * Various additional nuances:
   - A local variable or a variable declared via `using` hides external variables with the block of visibility.
-  - When libraries that declare many names are made available through the `using namespace` directive, it is important to understand that unused name conflicts are not considered errors.
+  - When libraries that declare many names are made available through the `using namespace` directive, it is important to understand that unused name conflicts are not considered an error if they are not used.
   - Elements of the same namespace can be in different files.

 ## Namespace Lookup Rules

 A namespace is a named scope.
-However, unlike a class definition, a namespace is open to new features being added to it.
+Unlike a class definition, a namespace is open to new features being added to it.

 The `using` directive applies more to namespaces than to classes, even though there are some use cases when `using` is applied in class definitions.